How do Google's sponsored search ads can help your recruitment efforts?

 Digital Analytics Strategist

 To start with, let’s tackle Google’s sponsored search ads.
 Again, these are more or less what they sound like: for appropriate search queries, Google will display a result from your company at the top (or bottom) of the page.

 How does this work in a practical sense?

 Essentially, you choose a set of search keywords that reflect your recruiting goals (more on this in a minute), and then you set a budget that includes the amount you’re willing to “bid” for each click.
 When someone searches for one of your terms, Google picks a few ads to display at the top of the search based on the bids and relevance scores (more on that in a minute) of the various advertisers who list that search term.
 These ads are

 structured to look just like normal search results, except that they are labeled as sponsored posts.
 Notably, though you’re constantly “bidding” for individual searches, Google doesn’t actually charge you until someone interacts with your ad.

 Now, we know what you’re thinking.
 “Sponsored ads in Google search results?
 No one clicks on those!”
 This is a common misconception.
 In point of fact, these sponsored posts often receive a lot of attention.
-For searches relating to online retail, for instance, people are actually more likely to click on the sponsored results than the organic ones.
+For searches relating to online retail, for instance, people are actually more likely to click on sponsored results than organic ones.
 This is an extreme example, but it should give some indication that people are, in fact, willing to click on these results.
 The trick, then, is to make sure that your post is high quality and highly relevant to your target audience.